 - Connect with faculty to pursue academic and research opportunities.

-- Attend employer information sessions and networking events as part of the Professional Pathway Program (P3): Certificate Level.
+- Attend employer information sessions and networking events.

 - Update your résumé and cover letter on JasperLink.

 - Choose courses that help you progress toward your major and degree.

 - Gain career-related experience through an internship, co-op, research or volunteer opportunity.

 - Practice your interview skills through the mock interview program.